devanshugupta/AbstractArt_GAN/README.md

 • Trained on Google Colab for GPUs and TPUs usage.

 # Method:
-GANs learn a probability distribution of a dataset by pitting two neural networks against each other.
+GANs learn a probability distribution of a dataset by putting two neural networks against each other.
 Training generative adversarial networks involve two
 objectives: